pranav-cs-1/nexus/README.md

 - **Persistent Storage** - All data automatically saved using sled embedded database
 - **Keyboard-Driven** - Vim-like navigation and shortcuts for maximum efficiency
 - **Built-in Examples** - Sample requests included to help you get started quickly
+- **Import Collections** - Import Postman Collections (v2.1) with full support for authentication, headers, and nested folders
 - **Export Support** - Export collections as JSON or individual requests as curl commands

 ## Installation